CTheTechGuru/Terraform-Modules-3-Tier-Architecture/README.md

 <!-- PROJECT Details-->
 # About The Project
 We will use terraform modules to provision an AWS account VPC with all of its networking components via code.
-The beauty of terraform modules is that we are able to use modules to create the same resources on demand.
-We will use Studio visual code as our IDE to write the code
+The beauty of terraform modules is that we are able to create the aws resources on demand via code.
+We will use Studio visual code as our IDE.
+The prerquisiates are imperative as far as following along to execute an error free lab.

 #### Overview: